NMAK19001U Applied Operations Research

 The course will cover the following content:

-- Using state-of-the-art solvers to solve mathematical programming problems: Introduction to state-of-the-art optimization software (e.g., one or more among GAMS, Cplex, Gurobi, AMPL, or the like)
+- C. Using optimization software to solve mathematical programming problems: Introduction to state-of-the-art Algebraic Modeling Languages (e.g., one or more among GAMS, AMPL, or the like)

-- Using general-purpose programming languages for interacting with solvers: Introduction to one or more general-purpose programming languages (e.g., Java, Python, C++) and their interface to state-of-the-art optimization software
+- D. Using general-purpose programming languages for advanced interaction with solvers: Introduction to one or more general-purpose programming languages (e.g., Java, Python, C++) for advanced interaction with state-of-the-art solvers (e.g., Cplex, Gurobi)

-- Implementation of advanced solution methods: Implementation of advanced solution methods for dealing with complicated mathematical programming problems
+- E. Implementation of advanced solution methods: Implementation of advanced solution methods using the software introduced during the course

 At the end of the course the student should have: